Device distribution

 Top Devices gives a more detailed ranked list than the high-level distribution chart.

-Top DevicesMore detailed view of the device or browser families appearing most often
+Top DevicesYou want to see which device or browser families appear most often

 How to use this data